Impact of surface reflectivity on the ultra-fast laser melting of silicon-germanium alloys: Results and Discussion

 The fitting performed is structured on the basis of the following theoretical scheme: $Si_{1-x}Ge_x$ is an almost ideal binary alloy system, where Si and Ge are fully miscible over the whole range of composition.
 This generally makes the linear interpolation between the physical properties of Si and Ge (using the Ge alloy fraction variable X) a good starting point for the calibration of this material.
 However, some critical uncertainties exist.
 A more accurate determination of the dependence of the optical parameters on X in each phase is necessary.
-We expressed the optical dielectric constants $\varepsilon_c$ (e.g., the real or the imaginary part of the dielectric function) as: \\
+We expressed the real and imaginary parts of the optical dielectric function $\varepsilon_c$ as: \\

 where $f(X,T)$ is a monotonically growing polynomial function satisfying the relationships $f(0,T) = 0$ and $f(1,T)=1$, while $\varepsilon_{c \, Ge} (T)$ and $\varepsilon_{c \, Si} (T)$ are the Ge and Si functions reported in Table 1 from \cite{huet2020}.
 Only $f(X,T)$ has an unknown form and calibration.
 We thus considered a second order polynomial function: